eduzin3983/Cartoonizador-Flask/README.md

 This project was developed as a practical part of the course **"Introduction to Cloud Computing"**, offered by **AiotLab / PUC-Campinas** 🎓.

-Additionally, this project served as a practical opportunity to **develop and implement REST APIs with Flask**, as well as to **host the application in the cloud**.
-The main practices covered include:
+It also served as an opportunity to apply knowledge of **REST API development with Flask** and to gain experience deploying applications to cloud environments.
+Key practices covered include:

-- File upload via POST requests
+- Handling file uploads via POST requests
-- Redirection with flash messages for user feedback
-- Route configuration with dynamic parameters for greater flexibility
+- Configuring dynamic routes
-- Returning static files and dynamically rendered HTML pages
+- Serving static files and rendering HTML templates
-- Integration and execution in cloud environments for scalability and accessibility
+- Containerizing the application using Docker for portability and consistency
+- Running the application in isolated environments using Docker containers
+- Preparing the project for deployment in cloud infrastructure (e.g., AWS, Azure, etc.)

 ---